Call of Duty Logo

 Call of Duty Logo History

-Despite a large number of developers for the franchise, the series still managed to maintain a visual identity.
+Despite a large number of developers for the franchise, the series still maintained a visual identity.
 Logos are created centrally and do not change dramatically.
-The only adjustments relate to the minimum adjustment to the content of the current release or the next version.
-In total, there are 12 modifications, in fact, of the same emblem.
+The only adjustments relate to the minimum content change in the current release or the next version.

 What is Call of Duty?

 Call of Duty is a series of military-themed video games published by Activision.
-It is recognized as the most successful gaming franchise in the United States and has made it into the Guinness Book of World Records for sales volume.
+It is recognized as the most successful gaming franchise in the United States and has been recognized by the Guinness Book of World Records for its sales volume.
 The main genre of Call of Duty is a first-person shooter.
 As the story is based on military conflicts, gamers complete various missions using weapons and vehicles.
 The games offer both single-player and team modes.

 2003 – 2007